 Kodeclik Blog

-Python programs typically contain only the code needed to process data or content and they often read the data or content from an external file.
-In this blogpost, you will see how to write such programs.
+Python can open files using built-in functions in a program.
+A file is stored in the computer and contains the data.
+A python program typically contains only the code needed to process data or content and they often read the data or content from a file.
+In this blogpost, you will see how to write a program in Python to open a file.

 Creating a data file